PARC-Robotics/documentation-2025/docs/competition-instructions/phase-1/design-track.md

 The objective of the track -->

-## Task Evaluation
+## Design Evaluation

-Scoring for this task would be based on the following criteria:
+The design track will be evaluated based on the following criteria:

 | S/N      | Criteria/Metric | Description |
 | ----------- | ----------- | ------- |